KsenoLv/financial-etl-pipeline/README.md

 # Overview

-Financial ETL Pipeline is an end-to-end data engineering platform developed to automate financial data acquisition, ETL processing, normalization and business reporting across **40+ payment providers and digital wallets**.
+Financial ETL Pipeline is an end-to-end data engineering platform developed to automate financial data acquisition, processing, normalization and business reporting across **40+ payment providers and digital wallets**.

-Designed for production use, the platform integrates heterogeneous financial data sources into a unified analytical model that supports operational reporting, reconciliation and business intelligence.
+The platform combines financial data from different sources into one clear reporting system.
+It helps with daily reporting, data checks, and business analysis.
 Financial organizations often receive operational and financial data from multiple providers, each exposing information through different technologies, formats and reporting standards.
 Some providers offer REST APIs, others distribute reports through shared cloud storage, while many only provide downloadable reports via secured administrative portals.

-To solve this challenge, the platform implements a unified acquisition and processing layer capable of automatically collecting, validating, normalizing and transforming financial data before loading it into PostgreSQL and Microsoft Fabric for analytics.
+To solve this challenge, the platform automatically collects financial data from different sources, validates and standardizes it, and then loads it into PostgreSQL and Microsoft Fabric for analysis.

-The platform covers the complete lifecycle of financial data:
+The platform manages the entire financial data process, from collecting raw files to preparing data for reporting and analytics.

 - **Data Acquisition**
 - **ETL Processing**